Strombolian eruption

-Strombolian eruptive activity can be very long-lasting because the conduit system is not strongly affected by the eruptive activity, so that the eruptive system can repeatedly reset itself.
+Strombolian eruptive activity can be very long-lasting because the conduit system is not strongly affected by the eruptive activity so that the eruptive system can repeatedly reset itself.

 Monogenetic cones usually erupt in the Strombolian style.
-For example, the Parícutin volcano erupted continuously between 1943–1952, Mount Erebus, Antarctica has produced Strombolian eruptions for at least many decades, and Stromboli itself has been producing Strombolian eruptions for over two thousand years.
-The Romans referred to Stromboli as the "Lighthouse of the Mediterranean".
+For example, the Parícutin volcano erupted continuously from 1943 to 1952; Mount Erebus, Antarctica, has produced Strombolian eruptions for at least many decades from its lava, which periodically explodes; and Stromboli itself has been producing Strombolian eruptions for over two thousand years.
+The Romans refer to Stromboli as the "Lighthouse of the Mediterranean."

 Violent Strombolian

-The most energetic Strombolian eruptions are sometimes termed "violent Strombolian" by volcanologists.
+The most energetic Strombolian eruptions are sometimes termed "Violent Strombolian" by volcanologists.
 Such eruptions are associated with higher magma gas content, leading to a turbulent churn flow regime in the conduit, producing stronger and much more frequent explosions.